 This is a very practical strategy that works.
 A regular exercise routine in your life builds your physical resilience to manage stress.
 Your body can fight stress better when it is fit.

-4. Learn And Practice Relaxation Techniques
+4. Learn and Practice Relaxation Techniques

-5. Commit To Spending Time With People Who Make You Smile
+5. Commit to Spending Time With People Who Make You Smile

 6. Be Grateful

 To successfully manage stress in your life, optimism and hope are the two key ingredients that you need.
-Without them, your ability to effectively manage stress is a lot harder – in fact impossible!
+Without them, your ability to effectively manage stress is a lot harder – in fact, impossible!

-7. Commit To Taking Action And Do It
+7. Commit to Taking Action

+If you allow stress to creep into your life, it will take over your life – physically, mentally, and spiritually.
 We live in a world of constant change and disruption, so we will always be challenged by the threat of stress.

 There is no escape from stress.
-These 7 stress management techniques, however, are strategies that if you adopt and practice consistently, will enable you to live your life to the fullest — resilient and strong in mind, body and soul.
+These 7 stress management techniques, however, are strategies that if you adopt and practice consistently, will enable you to live your life to the fullest — resilient and strong in mind, body, and soul.